The European Society

 Karin Writzl, Observer Executive Board Ljubljana, Slovenia N/A

 SPC members are appointed for a term of 4 years.
-SPC-chairs for 2 years renewable and shall automatically remain a member of the SPC for a period of 2 years after the end of chairmanship..
+SPC-chairs for 2 years renewable and shall automatically remain a member of the SPC for a period of 2 years after the end of chairmanship.
 The local society of the country in which the conference takes place, can nominate up to 4 members to join the SPC for the year.
 Their term automatically ends with the conference.
-One out of the local members will usually be selected to join the SPC as a regular member.